Saddle up and take the reins at this sole-office stallion, sitting at the top of the Hill for political law and government contracts.

 The first stage: recruitment on and off campus

 Wiley’s recruiting focus reflects its commitment to DC, as it recruits from top law schools in Washington, DC and along the East Coast.
-However, Jon Burd, chair of the recruiting committee, tells us “we also attract write-in candidates from law schools across the country.”
-The firm meets with ten to 40 students for each school’s OCI program.
+However, Lukman Azeez and Laura El-Sabaawi, co-chairs of the recruiting committee, tells us “we also attract write-in candidates from law schools across the country.”
+The firm meets with 10-40 students for each school’s OCI program.
 Interviews are conducted in pairs by partners and mid to senior-level associates.

 Top tips for this stage:

 “Candidates who do well in our interview process project confidence, maturity, authenticity and strong interpersonal skills.
-At the interview, be able to demonstrate that you are hardworking, intelligent, courteous and pleasant, and that you have the soft skills to pass the airport test.” – Jon Burd, chair of the recruiting committee.
+At the interview, be able to demonstrate that you are hard-working, intelligent, courteous and pleasant, and that you have the soft skills to pass the airport test.” –Lukman Azeez, Co-Chair Recruiting Committee

 Callbacks

-The firm creates individualized schedules for each candidate, “based on the candidate’s potential practice-area interests, professional/work history, law school and other interests,” says Burd.
-Each candidate typically meets with four to six attorneys for 20 to 30 minutes each, including a mix of partners and associates who are members of the firm’s recruiting committee.
+The firm creates individualized schedules for each candidate, “based on the candidate’s potential practice area interests, professional/work history, law school and other interests,” says Azeez.
+Each candidate typically meets with four to six attorneys for 20 each, including a mix of partners and associates who are members of the firm’s recruiting committee.

 Top tips for this stage: